hxddad/york-swe-edge/docs/advice_tips_faqs.md

 ---
 # Advice, Tips, & FAQs

-After every semester ends you have more than enough time to plan ahead.
-For instance, suppose I'm planning on what to take for the Fall-Winter 2025-26 year.
-My last exam in the Winter 2025 was on **April 24, 2025**.
-I have until **June 12, 2025** (which is my enrollment date) if I want to plan ahead.
-That's almost **1.5 months**!

 ### Planning Ahead Using Visual Schedule Builder (VSB)

 York has a extremely reliable tool called [Visual Schedule Builder (VSB)](https://schedulebuilder.yorku.ca/) (only for York students with Passport York can access it) that provides a visual of what your schedule looks like based on the classes you choose.
 Play around with it to find your favoured schedule.